Joseph Wheeler: Middle Tennessee

 From September to October, Wheeler transferred to the cavalry branch and commanded the 2nd Cavalry Brigade of the Left Wing in the Army of Mississippi.
 During the Confederate Heartland Offensive, Wheeler aggressively maintained contact with the U.S. Army.
-He began to suffer from poor relations with the Confederacy's arguably greatest cavalryman, Nathan Bedford Forrest, when Bragg reassigned most of Forrest's men to Wheeler, sending Forrest to Murfreesboro, Tennessee to recruit a new brigade.
+He began to suffer from poor relations with Nathan Bedford Forrest, when Bragg reassigned most of Forrest's men to Wheeler, sending Forrest to Murfreesboro, Tennessee to recruit a new brigade.
 Wheeler fought at the Battle of Perryville in October and, after the fight, performed an excellent rearguard action protecting the army's retreat.
 He was promoted to brigadier general on October 30 and led the cavalry belonging to the Second Corps, Army of Tennessee, from November to December.
 During the action at La Vergne, Tennessee, on November 27, Wheeler was wounded by an artillery shell that exploded near him.

 In December 1862, the U.S. Army of the Cumberland began to advance from Nashville against Bragg's army.
 Now commanding all of the Army of Tennessee's cavalry, Wheeler skirmished aggressively to delay their advance.
 He drove into the rear of the U.S. army, destroying hundreds of wagons and capturing more than 700 prisoners.
 After the Battle of Stones River, as Bragg's army withdrew to the Duck River line, Wheeler struck the U.S. supply lines at Harpeth Shoals on January 12–13, burning three steamboats and capturing more than 400 prisoners.
 Bragg recommended that Wheeler be promoted as a "just reward", and he became a major general on January 20, 1863.

 Wheeler led the army's Cavalry Corps from January to November 24, then from December to November 15, 1864.
 For his actions on January 12–13, 1863, Wheeler and his troopers received the Thanks of the Confederate Congress on May 1, 1863.

 In February 1863, Wheeler and Forrest attacked Fort Donelson at Dover, Tennessee, but the small U.S. garrison repulsed them.
 Forrest angrily told Wheeler, "Tell [General Bragg] that I will be in my coffin before I will fight again under your command."
 Bragg dealt with this rivalry in the Tullahoma Campaign by assigning Wheeler to guard the army's right flank while Forrest guarded the left.
 A Union cavalry advance on Shelbyville on June 27 trapped Wheeler and 50 of his men on the north side of the Duck River, forcing Wheeler to plunge his horse over a 15-foot embankment and escape through the rain-swollen river.